Hijo de la Luna: Lyrics

 The lyrics depict a tragic Romani legend of a Roma woman who awakes at sunrise, begging to the moon to marry a Roma man (calé) the same day.
 In exchange the moon asks for the woman's first-born as payment.

 After the child is born, the woman and man are dismayed to see that his skin is the whitest white and his eyes are grey, even though they both have dark skin and dark eyes.
 The lyrics explain that the child is an albino, due to being a son of the moon.
 But the man presumes that the father is a payo (a non-Roma person) and furiously stabs his wife to death.
 He takes the child and abandons him on a mountain, leaving the child to die of exposure.

 Later the baby is said to live happily ever after with the Moon as his mother.
 When the child cries, the Moon wanes to cradle and comfort him.

 The chorus says that the moon wants to be a mother, yet cannot find a lover who will make her his wife, and questions her as to what she would do with a human child.
 The French translation of the song asks a more precise question (Tell me, silvery moon, You who has no arms, How will you rock the child?), which is answered in the last stanza (And whenever the child cries, She [The Moon] crescents, Turning herself into a light-cradle).

 In turn, the Moon doubts the mother's commitment to the little boy, wondering how much she can love her child if she is eager to trade him for a partner.

+Inspirations

+The video clip for the Italian version Figlio della luna has a esthetic related to the 1981 film Blood Wedding by Carlos Saura.